albertosaurus/power_enum_2/README.md

     end
     add_index :booking_statuses, [:booking_name], :unique => true

+You can also customize the creation process by using a block:

+    create_enum :booking_status do |t|
+      t.boolean :first_booking, :null => false
+    end

+is the equivalent of

+    create_table :booking_statuses do |t|
+      t.string :name, :null => false
+      t.boolean :first_booking, :null => false
+    end
+    add_index :booking_statuses, [:name], :unique => true

-Notice that a unique index is automatically created.
+Notice that a unique index is automatically created on the name column.

 ##### `remove_enum(enum_name)`